ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``AWS Security Group``
 ^^^^^^^^^^^^^^^^^^^^^^

-    Optional: Name of the AWS security group to use; must exist in the chosen :ref:`region
+    Optional: Name of the AWS security group to use; must exist in the chosen :ref:`AWS region
     <elb_aws_region>`.

     * Default: None